deko89/Godot_MovingByMouse/README.md

 #en

-Brief: Script for moving objects with the mouse in 3d.
+Brief: Script for moving objects with the mouse.
 Such as trees in the landscape editor.
+In 3d (but now only along the plane).

 License: Public domain.

 The script for Godot Engine.
-It Can move objects, using the mouse, on the ground (in 3d).
+It Can move objects, using the mouse, on the ground.
 It also allows you to select multiple objects, and move them.
 Collision calculation is automatic by Godot Engine (therefore it is fast).